-Shopping is London’s favourite sport and a great way to discover any city.
-In this capital, we are spoiled for choice, with grand flagships, independent boutiques, concept stores, showrooms and galleries.
-In fact, there is far too much to choose from.
-The chances are you’ve already visited the West End and London’s fabulous department stores, so we are taking you off the beaten track for an unforgettable shopping adventure.
+Shopping is one of London’s favourite sports and a great way to discover any city.
+In this capital, we are spoilt for choice with grand flagships, independent boutiques, concept stores, showrooms and galleries in almost every neighbourhood.
+The chances are you’ve already visited the West End and London’s famous department stores, so we are taking you off the beaten track for an unforgettable shopping adventure.

-Liberty, the beloved London department store opened in 1875 by Arthur Lasenby Liberty.
-Housed in a Tudor Revival Building, this shop is a treasure trove of fashion, accessories, beauty, jewellery, flowers, chocolates, children’s wear, fragrances, home furnishings and, of course, Liberty’s own fabrics.
-Take your time to explore every corner of this great store renowned for its eclectic and confident selection.
+Beloved luxury department store Liberty was opened in 1875 by Arthur Lasenby Liberty.
+Housed in a Grade II-listed Tudor building, this shop is a treasure trove of fashion, accessories, beauty, jewellery, flowers, chocolates, childrenswear, fragrances, home furnishings and, of course, Liberty’s own fabrics.
+Take your time exploring every corner of this historic store renowned for its eclectic and confident selection.

-Escape the tourists on Carnaby Street and make for this hidden gem, a courtyard with three floors of independent eateries and unexpected shops to explore.
+Escape the tourists on Carnaby Street and make for this hidden gem, a courtyard with three floors of independent eateries and shops to explore.
 Al fresco dining in the courtyard is a treat if the weather allows.
-Eat your way through the Detox Kitchen, Shoryu, Pizza Pilgrims and more; this is a lunch spot in the heart of the action yet off the beaten track, a favourite with locals and visitors alike.
+Eat your way through Pizza Pilgrims, Darjeeling Express, Oka and more.
+This is a dining spot in the heart of the action yet off the beaten track, a favourite with locals and visitors alike.

-This cooler-than-cool, buzzy Soho boutique is expertly curated by founder Stavros Karelis.
-Expect Raf Simons, Margiela and Craig Green and discover plenty of names you’ve never heard of.
+This cooler-than-cool Soho boutique is expertly curated by founder Stavros Karelis.
+Expect Raf Simons, Maison Margiela and Craig Green, and discover plenty of new names.
 This Soho institution is renowned for discovering the capital’s most exciting emerging designers.

-Home-grown street-style hero founded by Lev Tanju, T-shirts, hoodies, outerwear and accessories for London street-style kids and wannabes the world over.
+A home-grown street-style icon founded by Lev Tanju, pioneering t-shirts, hoodies, outerwear and accessories for London street-style kids the world over.

-This made-in-England men’s brand has two shops in London, this one and another in Islington.
-Voted one of London’s 100 best shops, it is small, independent and consistently focused on timeless, utilitarian designs, high-quality construction and Great British craftsmanship.
-Great for utilitarian outerwear and perfect for London’s unpredictable weather, including delicious lambswool knitwear made in Scotland.
-Albam’s utilitarian work shirts and accessories are the go-to uniform for London’s media types.
+This contemporary men’s brand is small, independent and consistently focused on timeless designs, high-quality construction and exceptional craftsmanship.
+Albam is great for utilitarian outerwear (and London’s unpredictable weather).
 Style is on point but it’s the quality that makes this a firm favourite among the cognoscenti.

-Since 1964 this shop-cum-bar has been the whisky enthusiast’s destination of choice, with around 300 from Scotland alone.
+Since 1964, this shop and bar has been the whisky enthusiast’s destination of choice, with around 300 varieties from Scotland alone.
 Prices range from the accessible to tens of thousands of pounds for the oldest and most rare.
-There’s a copper-topped bar seating 12 in the shop itself for tastings.
-The staff are knowledgeable and enthusiastic, and if you want to stay longer, make for the secret bar.
-Accessed through a secret door behind a bookcase, you’ll find a basement speakeasy-styled cocktail bar – the Vault.
+The staff are knowledgeable and enthusiastic, and there’s a copper-topped bar in the shop itself for tastings.
+If you want to stay longer, make for the secret bar.
+Accessed through a hidden door behind a bookcase, you’ll find a basement speakeasy-styled cocktail bar – the Vault.

 A Soho institution since 1887, long before we all became dedicated coffee consumers.
-A tiny shop with over 80 blends of coffee all available as beans or ready ground.
-A great place to buy specialist coffee preparation kit too, and if you’re caffeine free, don’t worry; they have plenty of caffeine-free options and teas from all over the world.
+A tiny shop with over 80 blends of coffee available as beans or ready ground.
+A great place to buy specialist coffee preparation kits too and if you’re caffeine-free, don’t worry - they have plenty of options and teas from all over the world.